T1i2n3a4/moms-wellbeing-club/README.md

 * Returning Visitors

-As a returning visitor I expect to:
+As a returning visitor, I expect to:

     * find information about the activities;
     * find the schedules for the activities;